Interchange FeesHow Rates Get Set & How to Keep Your Costs as Low as Possible

 View the Mastercard Interchange Fee Schedule

-To turn a profit in this increasingly digital economy, you have to take credit and debit card payments.
-To reach your fullest potential as a merchant or retailer, you will need to accept interchange fees as a cost of doing business.
-However, this isn’t to say that you don’t have options.
+Look, here’s the bottom line: you have to take credit and debit card payments if you’re going to succeed.
+That means you need to accept interchange fees as a cost of doing business.
+However, it doesn’t mean that you have no options.

 Unsure where to start?
 A detailed data analysis can provide clues for optimizing fee rates.